Nicola Sturgeon: Sense of relief at Johnson exit

 She said the "democratic deficit" inherent in the Westminster government would not be fixed with change of prime minister.

-"None of the alternative Tory PMs would ever be elected in Scotland," she said.
-"And in policy terms, it is hard to see what real difference hard-Brexit supporting Labour offers."
+"For Scotland, we are going to see in the next few months one prime minister that we did not vote for replaced by yet another prime minister we did not vote for - and would not vote for if given the chance," she said.

-She added: "Independence only happens if a majority living in Scotland choose it - but there is no doubt it offers the real and permanent alternative to Westminster, and the opportunity to fulfil our potential at home and play our part as a good global citizen.
-It's time for that choice."
+"For Scotland, the Westminster system doesn't represent our best interests and that is why we don't just need a change of prime minister or a wider changing of the guard at Westminster, Scotland needs a permanent alternative to Westminster which is why the independence choice is so necessary."

-She concluded her message by saying that although her differences with Boris Johnson were many and profound, she understood that leadership was difficult and brought with it many stresses and strains, and wished Mr Johnson and his family well on a personal level.
+Earlier, Ms Sturgeon had said that although her differences with Boris Johnson were many and profound, she understood that leadership was difficult and brought with it many stresses and strains, and wished Mr Johnson and his family well on a personal level.

 Replacement will be 'complicit'